pepfar-datim/openhim-mediator-imap-import/README.md

 - cd /usr/share/openhim-mediator-imap-import
 - sudo  npm install
 - sudo chown -R openhim:openhim /usr/share/openhim-mediator-imap-import/
+- Except for the tests folder, copy the rest of files from `/usr/share/openhim-mediator-imap-import/scripts` to the mediator's scripts directory
+- The mediator requires a running redis instance and a celery worker, you can find details on on how to install and run redis [here](https://redis.io/download), celery configurations reside in the `celeryconfig.py` file that you copied to the scripts directory above.
+- To start the celery worker, you will need to navigate to the scripts directory and run the command below

+  `celery worker -A import_manager -l info -b redis://localhost`

+  In the command above, `redis://localhost` is the broker url, if redis runs on a different machine or listening on a different port, the broker url needs to be of the form `redis://host_name:port`
 - Start the mediator with `sudo service openhim-mediator-imap-import start`
 - restart or stop the mediator with `sudo service openhim-mediator-imap-import restart` or `sudo service openhim-mediator-imap-import stop`
 - Logs are available at - `/var/log/upstart/openhim-mediator-imap-import.log`